anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 ## build.allNodeRequires

-Pre-require all deps on node, even if they aren't mapped to any  parameters, just like in AMD deps [].
-Hence it preserves the same loading order as on Web/AMD, with a trade off of a possible slower starting up (they are cached nevertheless, so you gain speed later).
+Pre-require all `require('')` deps on node, even if they aren't mapped to any  parameters, just like they are pre-loaded as AMD `define()` array deps.
+It preserves the same loading order as on Web/AMD, with a trade off of a possible slower starting up (they are cached nevertheless, so you gain speed later).

       allNodeRequires: false

+## build.watch

+Watch for changes in bundle files and reprocess/re output *only* those changed files.

+The *watch feature* of uRequire works with:

+* Standalone urequireCmd, setting `watch: true` or -w flag.

+* Instead of `watch:true`, you use [grunt-urequire >=0.6.x](https://github.com/aearly/grunt-urequire) & [grunt-contrib-watch >=0.5.x](https://github.com/gruntjs/grunt-contrib-watch).

+@note at each `watch` event there is a *partial build*.
+The first time a partial build is carried out, a full build is automatically performed. **You don't need (and shouldn't) perform a full build** before the watched task (i.e dont run the `urequire:xxx` grunt task before running `watch: xxx: tasks: ['urequire:xxx']`).
+A full build is always enforced by urequire.

+      watch: false

 ## build.verbose